top of page

 When is the best time to go?

-January, often referred to as "Japanuary" is the best time to go.
-Storms are most consistent during this time and ski areas are less crowded.
+January, often referred to as "Japanuary" is our favorite time to go.
+Storms are consistent during this time and ski areas are less crowded.
+We've had wonderful experiences in February as well.

 What sort of experience do I need for this trip?